 Your next key consideration should be ease of use.
 The first time you try to change your baby on a public changing table only to discover you've forgotten your diaper cream is still in the bag will make you glad that you can easily grab the cream from a nicely organized diaper bag while holding baby still with one hand, this is otherwise known as the holy grail bag of parenthood.
 You also want to have a bag with a light interior that opens wide so you can see and access the contents inside without a search party.
 We found bags with deep interiors, narrow openings, and dark linings to be somewhat like trying to find something in a black hole.
 In this situation, it doesn't matter how many organizational pockets a bag has, if you can't easily see everything or grab what you need quickly, we all but guarantee frustration.

 Closures also play into ease of use.
 Compartments and pockets can have several types of closures including zippers, snaps, magnets, or Velcro.
 Zippers are our favorite.
 In fact, it is essential that it also has an internal compartment that zips closed.
 When a pocket left is open, you will lose items when the bag tips over or turns upside down, trust us.
 Magnetic closures tend not to close or stay closed when fully loaded.
 Nonetheless, one of our biggest pet peeves in this category are Velcro closures, which we (thankfully) did not encounter this go round.

 Why You Should Fear Velcro

 In our opinion, bags without Velcro are a big plus, and here are the three reasons why:

 - Noisy — Velcro is noisy and can be loud enough to wake your sleeping baby

-- Velcro sticks to fabrics which is a bummer for any nice fabric to which it clings
+- Sticky — Velcro sticks to fabrics which is a bummer for any nice fabric to which it clings

 - Poor Longterm Durability — Velcro tends to wear out out which is an issue when you consider that you are going to be using an item like this for a long time